kkwxnn/Self_Balancing/README.md

 ## **Installation**
 Step 1: Download zip file and unzip file.

-Step 2: Go to the src directory and copy the "Self Balancing" package to your src directory in your workspace.
+Step 2: Go to the src directory and copy the "self_balancing" package to your src directory in your workspace.

-Step 3: Build "Self Balancing" in your workspace.
+Step 3: Build "self_balancing" in your workspace.
 ```
 cd ~/[your_workspace]
 colcon build
 source install/setup.bash
 ```
-## Testing out Self Balancing
+## Testing out self_balancing
 Terminal1: run launch file

 ```
 cd ~/[your_workspace]
-ros2 launch
+ros2 launch self_balancing sb_robot_spawn_launch.py
 ```